PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 tail-call-optimisation If the last word in a definition is a call, then we can just return up another level.

+: redefines compile.
+This is the last gforth dictionary word defined.
+From this point on, using this word, actually creates a definition in the target dictionary.  ???

+Cross Compiler Words
+********************

+Hre are cross compiler words.

 Adding Words to the Target
 --------------------------

-The following words add a word to the target dictionary, and
+The following words add a word to the target dictionary.

-header  Adds a word to the target dictionary.
+:: header  Adds a word to the target dictionary.

-header-imm  Adds an immediate word to the target dictionary.
+:: header-imm  Adds an immediate word to the target dictionary.

 The following words add a word to the target dictionary, and mark that it is foldable if that many arguments are all literals.
 For example 2 3 + just generaes a 5, and ``+`` is called 2 foldable.
 This reduces the required memory.

-header-imm-0-foldable Adds an immediate foldable word to the target dictionary.

-header-0-foldable
+:: header-0-foldable

-header-1-foldable
+:: header-1-foldable

-header-2-foldable
+:: header-2-foldable

-header-3-foldable
+:: header-3-foldable

-header-4-foldable
+:: header-4-foldable

-Cross Compiler Words
-********************

-Hre are gForth words which are included in the cross compiled environment.

 :: (  Comments